Extended Producer Responsibility

 “Note that the calculation of the recycling obligation is based on the fees incurred to provide evidence of recycling in a relevant year and not an assessment year.
 Therefore, the costs would be incurred during each relevant year – for example, for 2025 it is based on the tonnes of packaging supplied in each waste category in 2024 and the recycling percentage specified in the legislation for 2025 as a percentage of 2024 volumes, provided that the entity is still a producer in the relevant year (2025)”.
 Please refer to PwC’s briefing for more detail.

-DRS in England, Northern Ireland and Scotland is planned to start in October 2027.
-However, Wales exited the UK DRS joint agreement and will now design their own DRS which could include glass and/or a re-use scheme.
-The Welsh scheme is unlikely to start in October 2027, but it’s not currently clear if an Internal Market Act exemption will be granted by the UK Government.
-WSTA opposes any scheme the undermines UK trade.
-A unique Welsh scheme will likely require unique labelling, and separation of Welsh produce.
-This this will be impractical and could limit supply to Wales, particularly from SME’s and imports.
+Wales exited the UK DRS joint agreement and will now design their own DRS which will include glass, and potentially a re-use scheme in the future.
+The WSTA opposes this decision as it undermines UK trade, loses economies of scale and is not backed by sufficient evidence.
+A unique Welsh scheme will require unique labelling, and separation of Welsh produce.
+This this will be impractical, costly and could limit supply to Wales, particularly from SME’s and importers.
+The current plans in Wales are unfunded and urgently need to be revisited.